domsq/tina-q-cards/README.md

 - As a site admin I can view created orders so that they may be fulfilled, or amended if needs be
 - As a site admin I can view messages submitted via the contact us section so that I may act upon them
 - As a site admin I can manage the welcome message text that displays on the Homepage so that I can update it if required
-- As a site admin I can manage the content on the “About Us” page so that it can be amended if needed
+- As a site admin I can manage the content on the “Tina's Blog” page so that it can be amended if needed

 #### Returning users: